 Below is sample code for creating a cookie in C# .NET.
 As you can see, begin by creating the cookie using the GMProfileInfo name.
 Then add the two key/value pairs for e and i.
 Then add the cookie expiration date, followed by the domain.

 '''

 HttpCookie aCookie = new HttpCookie("GMProfileInfo");

 aCookie.Values["e"] = "myemail@domain.com";

 aCookie.Values["i"] = "2500";

 aCookie.Expires = DateTime.Today.AddDays(30);

 aCookie.Domain = "ginniemae.gov";

 '''

-C# .NET Sample Console Application Downloading Disclosure File (in Debug mode showing file download response)
+Sample Console Application Downloading Disclosure File (for Adding User-Agent)